UCI-ICTS/mia/README.md

 ```
 ## How to use the application
 ### 1. Create a script
+#### Once you create a new script, you can select "Edit script content" and upload the JSON file in this repo instead of doing it through the command line
 First create a script that you can assign to users.
 The application comes with a consent script
 JSON file to get started.
 ```python